VRLabs/Particle-Driver/README.md

 A "ParticleDeath" layer animates a float parameter multiplied by [Animator Layer Control](https://docs.vrchat.com/docs/state-behaviors) state behaviors in "Weight.controller".

-The float parameter changes can be used as transition conditions, facilitating animation on particle death.
+The float parameter change can be used as a transition condition, facilitating animation on particle death.

 ## Install guide